SuperFlyTV/xkeys/README.md

 * 'jog': Triggered when the jog wheel is moved.
 Emitted with (jogValue)
 * 'shuttle': Triggered when the shuttle is moved.
 Emitted with (shuttleValue)
 * 'joystick': Triggered when the joystick is moved.
 Emitted with ({x, y, z})
+* 'tbar': Triggered when the T-bar is moved.
+Emitted with (tbarPosition, rawPosition)

 * 'error': Triggered on error.
 Emitted with (error).